Cease-fire dossier

 Sky News description with Michael Clarke

-Janice Gross Stein; Fareed Zakaria clip; strategic-leverage critics
+Who: Janice Gross Stein; Fareed Zakaria clip; strategic-leverage critics

 The highest-credibility version of this frame comes from Janice Gross Stein, a leading conflict-management scholar at the University of Toronto.
 The same argument also appears in commentary clips that are more provocative than institutionally grounded.